40 New Retail Industry Insights & Trends

 The confluence of technology, changing consumer habits, and the open access customers have to brands has turned the retail industry on its head.

 Add on the ever-increasing choices people have to pick brands they love, and you have a recipe for an obstacle that even the most seasoned retail brands are challenged to overcome.

 How can you stand out in all the noise?
 How can you offer customer experiences that make people want to choose you?

-Retail brands like Target, Walmart, Kohl's and Amazon can learn how consumers are shopping differently, see what forces are driving those preferences, and apply those learnings to their business and marketing strategy.
+Retail brands like Target, Walmart, Kohl's and Amazon can learn how consumers are shopping differently, see what forces are driving those preferences, and apply those learnings to their business and brand marketing strategy.

 So, what are some highlights from the 40+ insights in the retail report?
 Let’s dive in to some of the can’t miss analysis found inside:

 Takeaway #1 - Amazon Owns Consumer Conversations (and Sales)

 You’re now well aware of the Amazon effect.
 The juggernaut company has transformed how people shop.
 And in that, it’s no surprise that it dominates the online retail industry it initially propelled.

 What you should know first is that all retail sales are not declining, as some might assume.
 Retail sales are climbing.